escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

    ::

-      DIFF{EXPRESSION,x(t)}  # is replaced by first derivate if expression w.r.t. x(t)
+      DIFF{EXPRESSION,x(t)}  # replaced by first derivate if expression w.r.t. x(t)

-      SS{EXPRESSION}         # the entire expression is converted to its steady state equivalent
+      SS{EXPRESSION}         # expression is converted to its steady state equivalent

-      FF_X{EXPRESSION}       # is replaced with expression forwarded in time by X periods.
+      FF_X{EXPRESSION}       # replaced with expression forwarded in time by X periods.
-                             # The timing of the information set for expectations is unchanged!
+                             # Timing of the information set for expectations is unchanged!

-      BB_X{EXPRESSION}       # is replaced with expression lagged in time by X periods.
+      BB_X{EXPRESSION}       # replaced with expression lagged in time by X periods.
-                             # The timing if the information set for expectations is unchanged!
+                             # Timing if the information set for expectations is unchanged!

   When declaring replacement items in this section make sure to adhere to the syntax of always naming them beginning with a @.
 Also, within this section substitutions within substitutions are permitted.
 Replacement items for steady-state calculations in the subsequent sections can also